Dr Chris McGuigan

 “Ireland has one of the highest prevalence rates of MS in the world,” explains Dr McGuigan.
 “However, we also have a very good structure for managing and treating the condition.
 Unlike some of our European neighbours, we tend to have access to some of the most effective treatments of MS here in Ireland but access can vary around the country.
 We also develop and engage in a lot of research studies and clinical trials.

 “There has been a huge advance in the treatment of MS. For example, there will soon be over a dozen active drugs available for relapsing-remitting MS, where attacks are followed by periods of recovery.”

 Nevertheless, like in most medical areas, there is room for further improvement.
-For Dr McGuigan, one of the most important areas that needs to be addressed is equal access to treatments nationwide and highlighting the societal costs of MS.
+For Dr McGuigan, one of the most important areas that needs to be addressed is equal access to treatments.
+This should be nationwide and highlighting the societal costs of MS.

 “There are of course direct costs of MS, like the cost of medication or the expense of having to attend hospitals and clinics.
 Then there are indirect costs, like the loss of earning or a reduction in productivity.
 There is also something we call the intangible costs of MS. These affect people in the form of depression, low moods or maybe some cognitive problems or pain.
 These affects can have a huge impact on people’s social lives, relationships and family activity but it’s very difficult to put a cost on them.

 “However, it’s the societal costs that we feel needs to be highlighted.
 Depending on the stage and disability level of someone living with MS, the societal cost for each person with MS can vary between €35,000 for mild MS and €100,000 a year for severe MS.”

 For Dr McGuigan, early and aggressive treatment is key to not only reducing this societal cost, but it could also supply a huge individual benefit to the person suffering from MS.